-The mesmeric and the hypnotic states are often confounded with one another; but of this rest assured, they are distinct, if allied.
-In the first the subject has an inward illuminated condition-astrong moral and spiritual individuality-a penetration and clearheadedness marked and distinct; the latter is a creature of circumstances, and the circumstances may be good, bad, or indifferent.
+The mesmeric and the hypnotic states are often confounded with one another, but they are distinct if allied.
+In the first the subject has an inwarā illuminated condition-a strong moral and spiritual individuality-a penetration and clear-headedness marked and distinct; in the latter subject is a creature of circumstances, and the circumstances may be good, bad, or indifferent.